 States should require care-management agencies to be conflict-free and have strong consumer representation on their boards, particularly LTSS consumers.

-States should ensure that all LTSS programs use a person- and family-centered (when desired) service planning process that reflects individuals' preferences and goals.
-This planning should empower older adults and people with disabilities by recognizing that the person receiving services is the expert on their own care.
-Individuals should be active in their own service planning.
-They may include other people of their choice, such as family caregivers People who provide long-term services and supports to family members, relatives, friends, and neighbors.
-Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. .
+States should ensure all LTSS programs use a person- and family-centered service planning process that reflects individuals' preferences and goals.
+This planning should empower older adults and people with disabilities.
+It should recognize that the person receiving services is the expert on their own care.
+Individuals should be active in service planning.
+They may include other people of their choice, such as family caregivers.

 Consumers should be guaranteed a choice of care managers and the ability to change care managers.